Middle-aged Hollywood stars and their newborns may make it seem like a fountain of youth has been discovered for women's fertility.

 But researchers at Yale University School of Medicine say these stars may be giving women the wrong perception.

-Fertility & Sterility.
+Many women don't realize the consequences of delaying motherhood, the researchers found in a study published in the recent issue of Fertility & Sterility.
 They have unrealistic expectations that they will be able to turn to reproductive measures such as in vitro fertilization.

 “There is an alarming misconception about fertility among women,” Pasquale Patrizio, professor in the Department of Obstetrics & Gynecology at Yale School of Medicine and director of the Yale Fertility Center, said in a statement.
 “We also found a lack of knowledge about steps women can take early in their reproductive years to preserve the possibility of conception later in life.”